Prashant29062003/js-with-node/10_classes_and_oop/notes.md

 - These objects encapsulate data and behavior, fostering modularity, reusability, and easier maintenance in software development.
 - OOP principles include encapsulation, inheritance, and polymorphism.

+* It's important to note that JavaScript is a prototype-based language, and its approach to OOP may differ from classical OOP languages like Java or C++.
+The concepts of encapsulation, inheritance, polymorphism, and abstraction are still fundamental, but their implementation details may vary.

 ## Object
 - collection of properties and methods
 - exapmle in JS - toLowerCase